rockcarver/frodo/README.md

 Very basic README for now...

 This is the ForgeROckDO (frodo) cli executable.
-This is a statically linked binary which can be cross compiled for multiple platforms (linux, MacOS, Windows etc.) and architectures (386 (32-bit x86), amd64 (64-bit x86_64), arm5, arm7 etc.)
+This is a statically linked binary which can be cross compiled for multiple platforms (linux, MacOS, Windows etc.).

 # Developing